 Voxel and Environment Probes#

-Using voxel probes as insets inside other voxel probes significantly decreases the performance.
-Moreover, if you add several nested voxel probes with coinciding size, the visual result will be the same as if you add a single voxel probe.
+Using a Voxel Probe as an inset inside another Voxel Probe significantly decreases the performance.
+Moreover, if you add several nested Voxel Probe objects with coinciding size, the visual result will be the same as if you add a single Voxel Probe.
 However, the performance will drop.
 So, if possible, try to avoid such situations.

-The main setting of the voxel probe that significantly decreases performance is Cubic Filtering.
-Disable it, if the linear filtering for ambient lighting is enough.
+The main setting of Voxel Probe that significantly decreases performance is Cubic Filtering.
+Disable it if the linear filtering for ambient lighting is enough.

 One more setting that affects the performance is Reflections.
-When toggled on, the voxel probe is used for both ambient lighting and reflections.
-We recommend you to use Environment Probes for reflections simulation.
+When toggled on, Voxel Probe is used for both ambient lighting and reflections.
+We recommend you to use Environment Probe for reflections simulation.

-The Environment Probe light source provides ambient lighting and reflections on an object inside the probe by using a cubemap.
-However, the main purpose of the environment probe is reflections rendering.
-For lighting, we recommend using Voxel Probes: just toggle the Ambient lighting off in the Parameters window.
+The Environment Probe light source provides ambient lighting and reflections on an object inside the Probe by using a cubemap.
+However, the main purpose of Environment Probe is reflection rendering.
+For lighting, we recommend using Voxel Probe: just toggle the Ambient lighting off in the Parameters window.

 When you need only the visualization of a light source without illumination, you can use one of the tricks described below.

-To create a billboard that replaces the real light source, perform the following:
+To create Billboard that replaces a real light source, perform the following:

 - Assign a material inherited from the billboards_base material.